 Let’s look at some great options for beginner and intermediate image-makers doing nature work near Vancouver.
 Why the west coast?
 Well, we have our first Vancouver camera store there, so the timing is great.
+It truly is beautiful area.
+If you’re considering moving here then you may want to give Eddie Yan a call, he might be able to find you a little secret hidden away somewhere gorgeous.

 British Columbia has incredible options for nature photography and video.
 Whether you head out on the water for whale watching (if you’re used to going san diego whale watching it’s a bit colder in BC but definitely worth it), go hiking in the Haida Gwaii or drive the Sea and Sky Highway north through the Garibaldi Highlands, there is so much to see and do.
 Even if your time on the west coast is limited, there are great opportunities in Vancouver’s Stanley Park.